A kink in the jet stream

 A wave impinges

 “It was all very strange, so we decided to pick into more data and again look at a much bigger domain,” Lau said.
-This time he looked at surface temperature data from the NASA Atmospheric Infrared Sounder (AIRS), cloudiness data from the NASA Moderate Resolution Imaging Spectroradiometer (MODIS), and atmospheric pressure, wind, and moisture data from the NASA Modern Era Retrospective Analysis for Research and Applications (MERRA).
+This time he looked at surface temperature data from NASA's Atmospheric Infrared Sounder (AIRS), cloudiness data from NASA's Moderate Resolution Imaging Spectroradiometer (MODIS), and atmospheric pressure, wind, and moisture data from NASA's Modern Era Retrospective Analysis for Research and Applications (MERRA).

 Studying an area that extended to Europe and China, Lau found evidence that a series of Rossby waves spanning western Russia and south Asia could have caused the monsoon to shift.
 Rossby waves are giant meanders in any of the Earth’s jet streams, rivers of wind that circle the globe.
 Opposing masses of cold polar air sliding south and masses of warm tropical air pushing north can force a jet stream to meander across continents.
 Areas of low pressure typically develop in the troughs of the waves, while high-pressure areas form in their ridges.

 In this case, it was the unusual high-pressure area over western Russia that caused wind patterns to shift the entire South Asian monsoon north and east.
 It also pulled cold, dry Siberian air over the lower latitudes, which collided with the seasonal warm, moist air arriving over Pakistan from the Bay of Bengal.
 This was what caused the freakishly heavy rains over northwestern Pakistan.